Numbers 11 – The People Complain

 1. (16-17) God helps Moses by sending elders to assist him.

-b.
-That they may stand there with you: The first call of the elders was simply to be there with Moses, before the LORD.
+c.
+That they may stand there with you: These were called to simply stand there with Moses, before the Lord.
 They were a support and strength to Moses just by their presence.

-c.
+d.
 I will take of the Spirit that is upon you and will put the same upon them: The elders must have the same heart, the same vision, and same Spirit that was on Moses.
-If not, there would be no agreement among the leadership of the nation and disaster could result.
+If not, there would be no agreement among the leadership of the nation and disaster could come to Israel.

 2. (18-20) God promises to provide meat for Israel.

-a.
-Therefore the LORD will give you meat, and you shall eat: This was not a blessing.
+b.
+Therefore the Lord will give you meat, and you shall eat: This was not a blessing.
 God promised to answer the desire of Israel’s heart; but not in a way that would be a blessing to Israel.
-Sometimes the LORD chastises us by giving us what we ask for – what our intense craving cries out for.
+Sometimes God disciplines His people by giving them what we ask for – what their intense craving cries out for.

-b.
+c.
 Until it comes out of your nostrils and becomes loathsome to you: God promised to give them so much meat they would become sickened by it.
 This was because they denied and doubted the goodness of God’s deliverance.
 It isn’t good for the people of God to deny the goodness of God’s deliverance in their lives.

 3. (21-23) Moses reacts to God’s promise to provide meat for Israel.

 a.
-The people whom I am among are six hundred thousand men on foot: Moses reacted as we often do – trying to figure out how God would perform a particular promise.
-Moses couldn’t figure it out; but God never asked him to.
-God will provide, because His arm has not been shortened, nor has He lost any strength.
+The people whom I am among are six hundred thousand men on foot: Moses reacted as we often do – trying to figure out how God would perform His promise.
+Moses couldn’t understand how God could do this, but God never asked him to understand it.
+God would provide from His inexhaustible resources.

 b.
-Has the LORD’s arm been shortened: God had not suddenly become weak or limited.
-God has resources that Moses knew nothing about.
-We might say that God likes to meet our needs in completely unexpected ways.
+Has the Lord’s arm been shortened?
+God had not suddenly become weak or limited.
+God had resources that Moses knew nothing about.
+God would meet Israel’s need in a completely unexpected way.

 a.
 He gathered the seventy men of the elders of the people and placed them around the tabernacle: Before God provided the meat for Israel (which they asked for, but didn’t really need), He first provided them more leadership and oversight (which they didn’t ask for, but really did need).